subilal/Handwriting_recognition/README.md

 ## Commands

 (This application is programmed in Python 3.
-For brevity, `python3` commands will be used as `python`).
+For brevity, `python3` commands will be used as `python` and `pip3` command will be used as `pip`).
+We have two methods for creating virtual environment (`virtualenv` or `pipenv`), choose anyone.

 Installation:

 - install Python 3 (ideally 3.6.x, but not 3.7.x because it does not support TensorFlow yet)

-Optionally:
+# 1 -Using virtualenv:

+- install `virtualenv` using `pip install virtualenv`
+- navigate to the main folder
+- create virtual environment using `virtualenv -p python3 env`
+- activate the environment using `source env/bin/activate`
+- install all the required libraries using `pip install -r requirements.txt`

+# 2 - Using pipenv:

 - install `pipenv` using `pip install pipenv`
 - install the program using `pipenv install` when you are in the main folder.

 Notes about `pipenv`:
 - If `pipenv` is used (or perhaps `virtualenv`), then `pipenv run` must be appended to the following commands.

 ### Running the full pipeline: